 Major multinationals in a wide range of industries have already established advanced manufacturing operations in the Netherlands - from life sciences to chemicals, maritime industry and IT.

-There are several ways to operate a business in the Netherlands via a legal entity.
-A distinction can be made between entities with legal personality (corporate entities) and entities without legal personality (non-corporate entities).
-It is also possible to perform business activities through a branch office of a foreign legal entity.
+There are several ways to operate a business in the Netherlands.
+A distinction can be made between Dutch entities with legal personality (corporate entities) and Dutch entities without legal personality (non-corporate entities).
+It is also possible to perform business activities through a Dutch branch office of a foreign legal entity.
 Below we discuss the main legal entities used by foreign investors and companies expanding their businesses to the Netherlands.